p4d0rn/Java_Zoo/Theory/DFA-Foundation.md

 In each iteration, it is equivalent to think that we apply function F which consists of

 * transfer function fi: L → L for every node
-* join/meet function ⊔/⊓: L×L×L... → L
+* join/meet function ⊔/⊓: L×L×L... → L for control-flow influence

-for control-flow confluence

 How to prove function F is monotonic?